tomszwarcer/PyGasMix/README.md

 ```

 ### Second method.
-Clond this repository.
+Clone this repository.
 Then run the following command.
 ```
 $ source setup.sh
 ```